Yandex Cloud

 Before migrating your Kubernetes cluster to a new OS version, test the update on the new cluster:

-1. Create a Managed Service for Kubernetes cluster and specify the RAPID release channel for it.
+1. Create a Managed Service for Kubernetes cluster.

-2. Create a node group in the new cluster.
+2. Create a node group in the cluster.

-3. Test your apps, which may prove OS version-dependent, in the new cluster.
+3. In the new cluster, test your apps, which may prove OS version-dependent.

 Check key load indicators: